 - Housestaff officers are provided with the same objective outcome and operational metrics as our attending staff each month, such as mortality, length of stay and readmission rates.

 Our training program emphasizes evidence-based medicine (EBM).
 The multiple components of our EBM curriculum are woven into the overall residency to optimize learning and retention.
 The EBM curriculum emphasizes skills in critical appraisal, filtered resource utilization and evidence summary.
-It includes small group journal clubs for interns and residents during outpatient rotations, EBM seminars for residents, small seminars in cost-effectiveness analysis and incorporation of EBM skills into inpatient morning report with daily presentation and critique of relevant articles.
+It includes small group journal clubs for interns and residents during outpatient rotations, EBM seminars for residents, small seminars in cost-effectiveness analysis and incorporation of EBM skills into inpatient morning report.

 The Mount Sinai Hospital is located on the border of East Harlem, a community that has historically drawn new immigrants to New York City.
 The majority of East Harlem residents today belong to ethnic or racial groups that have traditionally been underrepresented in medicine.
 We want our physicians who provide exceptional care to that community to also reflect its diversity.

 Training future leaders to address racial and ethnic disparities within medicine expands Mount Sinai’s and the department’s talent pool and helps improve health care access, quality of care, and health policy for underserved communities.
 To accomplish these goals and provide equal opportunities, we are committed to attracting those who historically have had difficulty entering the medical professions.

-The Department of Medicine’s aggressive agenda for diversity goes beyond recruitment.
-Programmatic innovations focus on enhancing professional experiences and growth for our faculty and housestaff members from underrepresented minorities.
-For example, we have a mentoring program for underrepresented minorities who are paired with faculty members who guide their professional development throughout their training.
+The Department of Medicine’s aggressive agenda, spearheaded by our Vice Chair for Diversity and Inclusion, goes beyond recruitment.
+Programmatic innovations focus on enhancing professional experiences and growth for our faculty and housestaff members from underrepresented minorities in medicine.
+For example, we have a mentoring program for underrepresented minorities in medicine who are paired with faculty members who guide their professional development throughout their training.